lecardozo/lecardozo.github.io/_posts/2018-07-25-go-amazon-exploration.md

 ### Exploratory Data Analysis
-One main tools in the exploratory data analysis toolbelt is the data visualization.
+One of the main tools in the exploratory data analysis toolbelt is the data visualization.
 Visually looking for general trends, outliers and relationships between different variables is an essential task before asking any questions or formulating hypothesis.

 #### - *Take a look at your distributions!*
-So after some data aggregations, filtering and reshaping (you know, pre-processing stuff that is essential but generallly omitted) we finally can start visualizing!
-The almost always first choice for having a general idea about continuous variables is plotting its distributions.
+After some data aggregations, filtering and reshaping (you know, pre-processing stuff that is essential but generallly omitted) we finally can start visualizing it!
+The almost always first choice for having a general idea about continuous variables is plotting their distributions.

 <figure>
    <img alt="Variables distribution" src="/assets/goamazon/distribution.png">
    <figcaption><i>Distribution of each variable from January of 2014 to December of 2015.</i></figcaption>
 </figure>

 This kind of visualization brings us some useful information.
-We can now see what are lower and upper bounds for each variable (this is good, specially if you are not familiar with these variables).
+We can now see what are the lower and upper bounds for each variable (this is good, specially if you are not familiar with these variables).
 We can also verify if the distributions are similar to those most known distributions (does it looks like a Gaussian?
 Poisson?).
 Last but not least, we can have a general idea about the existence of outlier records (I'm talking about you CO, H<sub>2</sub>O, N<sub>2</sub>O and Rain)